sap-tutorials/Tutorials/tutorials/s4sdkjs-getting-started/s4sdkjs-getting-started.md

 sap-cloud-sdk init
 ```

-Most importantly, the will add the necessary dependencies to your project, along with a set of scripts that allow you to use the [`SAP Cloud SDK's Continuous Delivery Toolkit`](https://github.com/SAP/cloud-s4-sdk-pipeline).
+Most importantly, the will add the necessary dependencies to your project, along with a set of scripts that allow you to use the [SAP Cloud SDK's Continuous Delivery Toolkit](https://github.com/SAP/cloud-s4-sdk-pipeline).

 [DONE]
 [ACCORDION-END]

 That's it!
-You should now have a running application that is ready to be integrated with `SAP S/4HANA Cloud`.
+You should now have a running application that is ready to be integrated with SAP S/4HANA Cloud.

 [ACCORDION-BEGIN [Appendix: ](Test yourself)]